nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * To edit a student's details, you can use the command `edit` with the student's `INDEX` and the corresponding field prefix (mentioned in Figure 3 above).
   The index **must be a positive integer** 1, 2, 3, …
 * The correct prefixes must be used in order for Tracey to know what you intend to edit.
+* Refer to Table 2 in the <a href='#glossary'>glossary</a> for the correct format and pre-defined constants to be used for each input field.
 * Existing information of the student will be replaced with the newly inputted values.
-* When editing predefined constants that are tags, all existing tags will be replaced with the newly inputted tag(s). <br>
+* When editing tags, all existing tags will be replaced with the newly inputted tag(s). <br>
   i.e. Adding tags is not cumulative.
 All new tags will replace all old tags.
 * You can remove all tags of the student by typing `t/` without specifying any details after it.